Cherry Cake With Whipped Cream Frosting

 - Canola Oil: I use organic canola oil as it’s a neutral flavored oil.
 If you are avoiding seed oils, you can use EVOO or avocado oil.

 - Pastry Flour: I used organic whole wheat pastry flour in this cake to balance the sweetness.
-You can also use cake flour, if you use cake flour your cake will be a little lighter in color.
+You can also use Homemade Organic Cake Flour, if you use cake flour your cake will be a little lighter in color.

 - Baking Powder: Use baking powder, not soda.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.